L’Enclos de la Daby

 KEYS – Your house keys will be found hanging up behind the Cabanon toilet door.
 The Cabanon is situated just behind the pool and has a large fig tree beside it.

 FIRE – Please do remember the very grave danger of fire.
 When smoking do be careful where you put the butts.
-Please do not leave them on the ground and do not smoke inside houses.
+Please do not leave them on the ground and do not smoke inside the cottages.

-BARBEQUES–in summer, barbecuing is only allowed on gas barbecue by the Cabanon fireplaces which is a part of les Lavandes.
-Gas is supplied.
+BARBEQUES–In summer, barbecuing is only allowed on gas barbecue supplied by the Cabanon fireplaces which is a part of les Lavandes and Lauriers.
+Gas bottles are supplied.

 DRAINS AND LAVATORIES - septic tanks get upset easily, so please do not put, sanitary items, cotton wool, cigarette ends, detergent, or anything else down the lavatories.
 Only use special product for cleaning.